creativeArtie/ChainerJS/README.md

 TODO not yet desgined

 ###Loader
-This is a presenter that should be use the least as it will force the most of the page to reload.
+This is a presenter that loads a file to an element and can do things before and after the loading the file.
 It is the only presenter that load elements from a different file.
 It takes two parameters a unique `data-*` attribute name and an init function.
 The attribute name uses this pattern `/^[0-9a-z]+(\-[0-9a-z]+)*$/`.
 It's api has these functions:
 * `pathFromModel()`, `pathFromScript(value)`, `pathFromHTML()` shows where to look for a path
 * `init(func)` and `ready(func)`  calls a func at a certain time, `init` for before loading and `ready` for after.
 Both of these has the following functions:
   * `get()` get underlining HTML element.
 In the future, this HTML tag can be deleted.